Three Visions and a Showdown — Modern Paraphrase | fresh.bible

 "A plumb line," Amos answered.

 Notice: this time, didn't argue.
 He didn't plead.
 There was nothing to say.
 God had measured his people against the standard, and they weren't straight.
-The phrase "I will never again pass them by" is devastating — it means no more grace periods, no more looking the other way, no more delays.
+The phrase "I will never again pass them by" is devastating — it means no more periods, no more looking the other way, no more delays.

 And here's what makes this vision land so hard: most people aren't afraid of the dramatic judgments.
 The locusts, the fire — those feel distant, almost mythical.
 But the plumb line?
 That's personal.
 That's God holding up a standard and quietly saying, "Look.
 You're not even close."
 No one can talk their way out of a measurement.